Najiy/nscl-python/README.md

 1. Introduction
     This project leverages the use of temporal properties naturally inherent in spiking neural networks to make structured predictions with temporally-induced contexts.

-    Explain the use of
+    Explain the relevance of structured predictions with temporally induced context (mentioning time-series forecasting).
+Cite examples of the use case and potential.

+    In order to achieve prediction based on context-based prediction, requires constant observations of relevant dependant variables.

 2. Related Work
-    2.1 Spiking Neural Network
-        explains the spiking
+    2.1 Pattern Discovery
     2.2 Conditional Random Fields
-    2.3 Pattern Discovery
+    2.3 Spiking Neural Network

 3. NSCL
     3.1 Algorithm Theory